Join us for Family/ Guest Orientation!

 When making a reservation parents should request a room in the Mount Ida College Orientation room block.

-Payment is the responsibility of the parents/families who are attending.
+Payment is the responsibility of the family/guest who are attending.

 We do have a list of other accommodations and feel free choose the hotel of your liking nearby campus.
 Please let them know that you are participating in the Mount Ida College Orientation program in order to take advantage of any available discounts.
 Please note that each hotel’s discounts and timeline on recognition of discounts is based on hotel policy.